anhvlt-2k6/FPTExamClients/README.md

 This EOS Client is reverse-engineered and built on .NET 3.5 of Visual Studio 2022 Professional.

-If you want to build and run it by yourself, you need to install Visual Studio 2022.
-Community edition is still accepted, but it is recommended to install the Professional version.
+If you want to build and run it yourself, you need to install Visual Studio 2022.
+The Community edition is still accepted, but it is recommended that you install the Professional version.

 > Note: This build includes personal information logging for debugging, so don't risk yourself by trying to share your own built version.
 You don't want to leak your information, don't you?
 Hehe